 Aside from utility scale solar, community solar gardens, and small-scale rooftop solar, Minnesota has a small subset of projects that are in the 1-10MW size range.
 Distributed generation (DG), or mid-size, front-of-meter installations would theoretically boost resiliency of the grid, develop marginal land, and offer utilities a better price per MWh than the Value of Solar.
 In fact, the MPUC created a DG Tariff framework in September 2004, but no DG facility has taken service under that framework.
 MnSEIA has made it a priority to fix that regulatory framework in order to spur development of this promising market.

-The Minnesota Public Utilities Commission (MPUC) Order of September, 2004 intended to create an avoided cost rate—with separate components for avoided energy and avoided capacity costs—with additional compensation to Distributed Generation (DG) facilities for non-energy benefits, which included distribution credits, diversity credits, line loss credits, renewable credits, emission credits, and reliability credits.
+The MPUC Order in September, 2004 intended to create an avoided cost rate—with separate components for avoided energy and avoided capacity costs—with additional compensation to DG facilities for non-energy benefits, which included distribution credits, diversity credits, line loss credits, renewable credits, emission credits, and reliability credits.
 Now each Investor Owned Utility in the state has a DG Tariff in its ratebook, although the rates themselves are trade-secret.
 This framework currently reads a lot like the Value of Solar (VOS), and produces a “walk-up” rate like the VOS.
 There are, however, a few problems with the DG Tariff rates and methodology as they are done today.

 First, because the DG Tariff methodology was ahead of its time, there are a few areas that need improvement, especially around determining capacity allocations and DG benefits.
 As it stands, the DG Tariff rate in each utility’s service territory only seems to reflect the avoided generation cost, and not any of the avoided transmission costs, line losses, avoided emissions, or other benefits to the distribution system.